 Since it began creating native woodland in 2000, Moor Trees has planted native broadleaf trees on over 150 acres around Dartmoor and the South Hams.
 Volunteers turn out on Sundays throughout the winter months to plant oaks, ash, rowan and other local species, grown especially in nurseries at Dartington and near Diptford from seed collected in the area.

-Director Graham Burton said: ‘At the start of National Tree week it seems appropriate to be planting this oak tree as a mark of our success over the last ten years.
-It is a great tribute to our volunteers and all the landowners who have worked with us that we have reached this milestone.
+Director Graham Burton said: ‘It is a real tribute to the hard work of our volunteers to be planting this oak tree as a mark of our success over the last fifteen years.
+It is also a recognition of all the landowners who have worked with us to reach this milestone.
 We now want to move forward and create even more native woodland, so if there are any landowners in the Dartmoor and South Hams areas that would like to establish their own legacy of native forest we would be very pleased to help.’